Vicente Carlos Kiaziku: Bishop

 On 5 January 2009, Pope Benedict XVI appointed Reverend Father Vicente Carlos Kiaziku, OFMCap as bishop of the diocese of Mbanza Congo in Angola.
 He was consecrated and installed at M'banza Kongo on 8 March 2009.
-The Principal Consecrator was Anastácio Kahango, Titular Bishop of Thignica and Auxiliary Bishop of Lunda and Giovanni Angelo Becciu, Titular Archbishop of Rusellae and Papal Nuncio and Filomeno do Nascimento Vieira Dias, Bishop of Cabinda.
+The Principal Consecrator was Anastácio Cahango, Titular Bishop of Thignica and Auxiliary Bishop of Lunda and Giovanni Angelo Becciu, Titular Archbishop of Rusellae and Papal Nuncio and Filomeno do Nascimento Vieira Dias, Bishop of Cabinda.
 As of 2025, he is still the local ordinary at the diocese of Mbanza Congo.